Well, you see, when you ask someone what would they do if they had money, most people would say, without even thinking- Travel.

 Setting aside the travelling to say we’ve been there and saw that and taking pictures to prove it to our friends, there is the other kind of travelling, when we just go in search of ourselves.

-And when during those quiet moments on a plane, train, car, boat, whatever means of transportation might be available, including one’s own feet, you space out and imagine you are not a traveller, but a local.
+And when during those quiet moments on a plane, train, car, boat, whatever means of transportation is available, including one’s own feet, you space out and imagine you are not a traveller, but a local.

 Travelling means being part of the everyday lives of other people.
 We catch a glimpse on how other people live, how their lives are, what their normal looks like.
 And we marvel at it while sitting in a local pub and eat hot sweet potato chilly soup with warm bread and butter and sip a glass of white wine, listening to the locals’ chatter and their laughter.
 And our lives get richer, our imagination awakens and we find ourselves believing for a moment we are also one of them.
 That is the magic of travel.
 That fleeting moment of belonging.

-These are just tiny little bits of things that may happen when one travels.
+These are just tiny bits of things that may happen when one travels.
 Near or far.

 Travelling does not need to be thousands of miles away, on the other side of the globe, in order to be called travel.
 The simple idea of removing yourself from the usual known and extremely beaten path is travel.